nidea1/go-gavel/README.md

 ## 1. Introduction

-A modern, scalable microservices boilerplate built with Go, gRPC, and Protobuf.
+goGavel is a gRPC-based online auction platform built with Go, structured as a microservices monorepo.
+This project is developed as a learning exercise to explore microservices architecture, gRPC communication, and scalable system design with Go.

+The goal of goGavel is to provide a real-time auction system where users can place bids, manage their auctions, and experience a high-performance distributed system.
+This project focuses on best practices in Go, efficient inter-service communication with gRPC, and clean architecture principles.

-## Key Features
+## 2. Key Features

 - 🚀 **gRPC** - High-performance RPC framework
 - 📦 **Protobuf** - Efficient data serialization